 Similarly, the United States hosts multiple large-scale carbon storage sites like the Citronelle Project in Alabama, where carbon is injected into a saline reservoir at a depth of approximately 1.8 miles (2.9km).

-What is the Difference Between Carbon Capture and Storage (CCS) and Carbon Capture, Utilisation and Storage (CCUS)?
+How Carbon Capture and Storage (CCS) is different from Carbon Capture, Utilisation and Storage (CCUS)?

 In addition to CCS, there exists a related concept known as CCUS, which stands for Carbon Capture Utilisation and Storage.
 Unlike CCS, CCUS doesn’t solely focus on carbon storage but also explores the potential to repurpose captured carbon in industrial applications, such as the production of plastics, concrete, or biofuel.